antononcube/antononcube.github.io/MarkdownDocuments/Raku-Chemistry-Stoichiometry.md

 ## Introduction

-This document provides description for with Raku package [Chemistry::Stoichiometry](https://github.com/antononcube/Raku-Chemistry-Stoichiometry) that provides functions for Stoichiometry procedures and related data.
+This document provides description of the Raku package [Chemistry::Stoichiometry](https://github.com/antononcube/Raku-Chemistry-Stoichiometry) that provides functions for Stoichiometry procedures and related data.